Ben Uri past exhibition

 A fully-illustrated catalogue accompanies the exhibition supported by the Paul Mellon Centre for Studies in British Art with contributions from leading scholars in the field including Christopher Andreae, Dr Margaret Garlake, Cate Haste, David Herman, Claire Stewart and Dr Judith Walsh.

-Available in Softback and Hardback from our shop
+– Available in Softback and Hardback from the Ben Uri shop.